 All acquisitions become unrestricted property of Winter Park Public Library, with the exception of that which is subject to Copyright (see below).

-The Winter Park Public Library reserves the right to remove materials deemed unsuitable to the collection.
-Materials may be moved to the circulating collection, offered to another institution, sold, or discarded.
+The Winter Park Public Library reserves the right to remove materials deemed unsuitable to the collection at any time.
+Materials may be moved to the circulating collection, offered to another institution, sold, or discarded as per library policy.

 As a contribution to education and personal scholarship, the Winter Park Public Library maintains a Winter Park History and Archives Collection.
 Some materials in these collections may be protected by the U. S. Copyright Law (Title 17, U. S. C.).
 Additionally, the reproduction of some materials may be restricted by terms of the library's gift or purchase agreements, donor restrictions, privacy and publicity rights, licensing, and trademarks.